Athens Airport station: History

 The station opened on 30 July 2004, two weeks before the Athens Olympics.
 Although it was projected that only commuter rail would use the station, the Athens Metro operating company decided to extend Line 3 to the airport.
 However, building new tracks was not economically viable, so the route would be served by dual-voltage second-generation trains and would share tracks with Suburban Railway trains between Doukissis Plakentias station and the airport.
 Because of the limited availability of these trains (7 in total), only 1 or 2 per hour reach the station, leaving the airport every 36 minutes from 06:10 to 23:34.

 The decision to extend Line 3 to the airport forced a change to the station design; Metro trains have a higher floor than Suburban Railway trains, so the central track had to be lowered.
 This is why initial services to the airport did not use any stations between Doukissis Plakentias and the airport.
 The intermediate stations did not have the tracks lowered; parts of the platforms were raised in 2006.
 Since then, all intermediate stations have been used by both services.

 Access

 The railway station is immediately adjacent to the airport terminal, accessible by an elevated walkway.
 Because of the additional cost of using the station, there is a surcharge for passengers entering or exiting the airport.
 As of 2023, the base fare to the airport is €9, with varying prices for round trips or groups.

 Facilities

 The station building is above the platforms, with access to the platform level via stairs, lifts or escalators.
 The station buildings are also equipped with toilets and a ticket/Information office.
 There is cafe and seating in which you can sit and eat.
 At the platform level, there are sheltered seating, Dot-matrix display departure or arrival screens and timetable poster boards on all the platforms.

 Services

-Since 27 September 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: